jaqarrick/jours/readme.md

 jours logout
 ```

-This encrypts all unencrypted entries, removes the `journal.txt` file, and locks the `/entries` directory.
+This encrypts all unencrypted entries, removes any exposed journals read during your login session, and locks the `/entries` directory.

 ## Switching Journals
 Jours supports multiple journals to keep your thoughts and notes more organized.
 To create a new one use